How to Monitor Logs with tail -f

 3. Combining with Other Commands

-with other commands using pipes to filter or highlight specific log entries.
+You can combine tail -f with other commands using pipes to filter or highlight specific log entries.
 For example, to monitor logs for a specific keyword, use:

 tail -f /var/log/syslog | grep 'error'

-This command will only show new lines containing the word error
+This command will only show new lines containing the word error.

 4. Specifying Number of Lines